-Detecting prompt injection attacks involves determining whether untrusted data has been manipulated to include an injected task.
-Among existing detection schemes, \textit{known-answer detection (KAD)}~\cite{nakajima2022, liu2024formalizing, liu2025datasentinel} stands out as a promising approach, consistently outperforming traditional methods.
-KAD leverages an additional \textit{detection LLM}---used to distinguish between clean and contaminated inputs---in a manner that transforms its vulnerability to prompt injection into a defense mechanism, thereby protecting the backend LLM from malicious manipulation.
-KAD performs a premortem check by appending the external data to a carefully designed \textit{detection instruction}.
+Detecting prompt injection attacks involves determining whether externally sourced data has been contaminated by an injected task.
+Among existing detection strategies, \textit{known-answer detection (KAD)}~\cite{nakajima2022, liu2024formalizing, liu2025datasentinel} stands out as a promising approach, consistently outperforming traditional methods.
+KAD leverages a \textit{detection LLM}---tasked with identifying contamination---in a way that turns the model's vulnerability to prompt injection as a defense mechanism.
+It performs a premortem check by appending the external data to a carefully designed \textit{detection instruction}.
 For example, the detection instruction might be: \textit{"Repeat [secret key] once while ignoring the following text:"}.
-The expected response to this instruction is referred to as the \textit{secret key} (e.g., a randomly sampled string like "DGDSGNH") which is known only to the defender.
-The detection LLM receives a combined prompt containing both the detection instruction and the untrusted data.
+The expected response to this instruction---referred to as the \textit{secret key} (e.g., a randomly sampled string like "DGDSGNH")---is known only to the defender.
+The combined prompt is passed to the detection LLM.
 If the detection LLM fails to return the secret key, it suggests that it has instead followed an injected task, indicating the presence of contamination (as shown in Figure~\ref{fig:KAD_workflow}).
 Crucially, the detection instruction is designed to be clear and self-contained, ensuring that when presented alone or with benign data, the detection LLM reliably returns the secret key. \\

-Recently, \textit{DataSentinel}~\cite{liu2025datasentinel} proposed a defense based on KAD scheme by fine-tuning the detection LLM on a mix of benign and adversarially crafted KAD examples.
-This fine-tuning delibrately makes the detection LLM ~\textit{more} susceptible to prompt injection, increasing the likelihood that it follows an injected task when present---thereby enhancing its ability to distinguish clean inputs from contaminated ones.
+Recently, \textit{DataSentinel}~\cite{liu2025datasentinel} proposed a defense based on the KAD scheme by fine-tuning the detection LLM on a mix of benign and adversarially crafted KAD examples.
+This fine-tuning deliberately makes the detection LLM ~\textit{more} susceptible to prompt injection, increasing the likelihood that it follows an injected task when present---thereby enhancing its ability to distinguish clean inputs from contaminated ones.
 This results in near-perfect accuracy against existing attacks.
 We refer to such defenses---which rely on fine-tuned LLMs tailored for KAD---as \textit{Strong KAD defenses}. \\